 The result was the preservation of elaborate wall paintings reflecting a prosperous society, garments, and furniture thousands of years old, and the actual preservation of the urban body of the city with high houses revealing the complicated urban plan of the site.

 Thira island before the Minoan eruption - credits: www.7reasons.net

-So, if you are wondering what is all the fuss about the island of Santorini, it is an understatement to say that we just scratched the surface of what this iconic Cycladic island has to offer.
+So, if you are wondering what all the fuss about the island of Santorini is, it is an understatement to say that we have just scratched the surface of what this iconic Cycladic island has to offer.

 Most of the original artworks have been transferred to the National Archaeological Museum in Athens.

 2. Discover Thera

 Thera lies in the southeast between Kamari and Perissa, 8,5 km away from the island capital, which bears the same name -although slightly changed from Oia to Fira.

 Following the big volcanic eruption of the 17th century BC, the island remained deserted for a few centuries but was resettled in the 9th century BC.

 The Spartans founded the city of Thera, which survived until the Byzantine Period, but was especially prosperous during the Hellenistic period when it became a naval base of Ptolemaic Egypt.